 Meaning one should never agitate others just because we have accumulated some knowledge.
-One with their knowledge should try and implement it’s teaching in our lives and walk the path of devotion and not try to correct or enforce our will on to others, rather encourage others to perform their Ḍharma.
+One with their knowledge should try and implement its teaching in our lives and walk the path of devotion and not try to correct or enforce our will on others, but rather encourage others to perform their Ḍharma.

-Then the obvious question, how and when can we learn enough to reach Iśvara (Ishvar)?
-It’s important that we understand that researching and exploring Śāstra is not a competition to finish, nor is it a syllabus or a course which at its end will have a confirmed result.
-Our journey towards Iśvara and devotion is like a huge salt ball that dived into the ocean to seek its depth and vastness, but in its course of exploring the ocean’s depth it dissolved and became the Ocean itself.
-Similarly, exploring Iśvara, implementing Śāstra in our lives will one day lead to Iśvara assimilating us with Himself, because it’s He who must fill our setbacks and uplift us.
-It’s Iśvara (Śrī Viṣṇu) who helped Indra while performing Kshera:sagara Madan(am) to getting the ambrosia and at the same time it’s was Iśvara (Śiva) who consumed the Halahala (anti-life elements) when it threatened them.
+Then the obvious question is, how and when can we learn enough to reach Iśvara (Ishvar)?
+It’s important that we understand that researching and exploring Śāstra is not a competition to finish, nor is it a syllabus or a course at its end will have a confirmed result.
+Our journey towards Iśvara and devotion is like a huge salt ball that dived into the ocean to seek its depth and vastness, but in its course of exploring the ocean’s depth, it dissolved and became the Ocean itself.
+Similarly, exploring Iśvara, and implementing Śāstra in our lives will one day lead to Iśvara assimilating us with Himself, because it’s He who must fill our setbacks and uplift us.
+It’s Iśvara (Śrī Viṣṇu) who helped Indra while performing Kshera:sagara Madan(am) to get the ambrosia and at the same time it was Iśvara (Śiva) who consumed the Halahala (anti-life elements) when it threatened them.
 (Srichaganti.
 K.D.S, n.d., p.16)

 This explains the reason why there is no equivalent word for Ḍharma in other philosophies because it is a concept that’s explained in Sanātana Ḍharma Siddhānta only, around which all human actions are entwined with.
 Hence the sloka from Taittiriya Upanishad: